Improving Lossless Compression Rates via Monte Carlo Bits-Back Coding

 Lossless compression with latent variable models has a complication that must be addressed.
 Any model-based coder needs to evaluate the model's probability mass function $p(x)$.
 Latent variable models are specified in terms of a joint probability mass function $p(x, z)$, where $z$ is a latent, unobserved variable.
 Computing $p(x)$ in these models requires a (typically intractable) summation, and achieving the model's optimal bitrate, $-\log p(x)$, is not always feasible.
 When compressing large datasets of i.i.d.\ data, it is possible to approximate this optimal bitrate using the bits-back coding algorithm \cite{hinton1993keeping, townsend2019practical}.
 Bits-back coding is based on variational inference \cite{jordan1999introduction}, which uses an approximation $q(z \given x)$ to the true posterior $p(z \given x)$.
 Unfortunately, this adds roughly $\kl{q(z \given x)}{p(z \given x)}$ bits to the bitrate.
 This seems unimprovable for a fixed $q$, which is a problem, if approximating $p(z \given x)$ is difficult or expensive.

 In this paper, we show how to remove (asymptotically) the $\KL$ gap of bits-back schemes for (just about) any fixed $q$.
 Our method is based on recent work that derives tighter variational bounds using Monte Carlo estimators of the marginal likelihood \citep[e.g.,][]{burda2015importance}.
 The idea is that $q$ and $p$ can be lifted into an extended latent space \citep[e.g.,][]{andrieu2010particle} such that the $\KL$ over the extended latent space goes to zero and the overall bitrate approaches $-\log p(x)$.
-For example, our simplest extended bits-back method, based on importance sampling, introduces $N$ identically distributed latents $z_i$ and a categorical random variable that picks from $z_i$ to approximate $p(z \given x)$.
+For example, our simplest extended bits-back method, based on importance sampling, introduces $N$ identically distributed particles $z_i$ and a categorical random variable that picks from $z_i$ to approximate $p(z \given x)$.